 When Brad and Julie Benbow approached them with some available land and a desire to partner together to create this type of place, Sandy and Justin knew there was no turning back.
 With a board of directors and 501(c)3 status, Sandy and Justin founded the organization called Windswept Hills, Inc. This name was created as a tribute to the property which sits at the highest point in Delaware County and as a reminder of Ezekiel 37 where we read about the wind of God sweeping across the valley giving life back to a pile of dry bones.
 Their desire is that Windswept Hills be a place in the 21st century where God's spirit will give back life to children who have been robbed of it through unfortunate circumstances.

-The initiative specifically for boys is called Treefort, representing that safe and fun haven boys have built for generations and the adventure and activity that is certain to accompany a home full of boys.
-There is no doubting the work of God as Treefort has grown from an idea to an actual place...a home.
+The initiative once specifically for boys is called Treefort, representing that safe and fun haven boys has continued to evolve.
+In the summer of 2020, Treefort will become an endowment in order to offer assistance to families who are supporting many more children whose lives are in crisis.
+There is no doubting the work of God as Treefort has grown from an idea to a nonprofit supporting healthy living environments for children in need.

 Will you help?
-Will you partner with Treefort to give boys the healthy family foundation they need to grow into the men our society needs?
-Will you help these boys avoid the path on which neglect and abuse are almost certain to place them?
+Will you partner with Treefort to give children the healthy family foundation they need to grow into the young adults our society needs?
+Will you help these children avoid the path on which neglect and abuse are almost certain to place them?
 Click here to learn how to take part in this life-changing place.